Nissan Note: Versa Note (2013–2019)

 The Versa Note is a version of the Note for the US market, as a replacement of the outgoing Versa hatchback.

 The vehicle was unveiled at the 2013 North American International Auto Show.

 US model went on sale in mid-2013 as 2014 model year vehicle.
-Early models include 1.6-liter DOHC 4-cylinder engine with dual fuel injection and Twin CVTC (Continuously Variable Timing Control), 5-speed manual or Xtronic CVT transmission, 5 grade levels (S, S Plus, SV, SL).
+Early models include 1.6-litre DOHC 4-cylinder engine with dual fuel injection and Twin CVTC (Continuously Variable Timing Control), 5-speed manual or Xtronic CVT transmission, 5 grade levels (S, S Plus, SV, SL).
 A sporty SR model has been added to the 2015 lineup.
-New for 2017 a facelift with a new front bumper cover as well as rear (previously only available on the SR model), wheels and color choices.
+New for 2017 a facelift with a new front bumper cover as well as rear (previously only available on the SR model), wheels and colour choices.

 Nissan discontinued the Versa Note in late 2019, while the Versa sedan continued to be offered for the 2020 model year onwards.

 Engines

 Production

 The Japanese model of Nissan Note is manufactured at Nissan Motor Kyushu, while European models of Nissan Note were developed at Nissan Technical Centre Europe (NTCE) in both the UK and Spain and produced in Nissan Manufacturing UK in Sunderland.

 Both the North American Nissan Versa Note and Latin American models of the Nissan Note are built in Nissan Mexicana SA de CV in Aguascalientes, Mexico.

 As of 19 September 2012, Japanese dealers have received 21,880 market orders of Nissan Note.